MARKET SNAPSHOT: Dow, S&P 500 Rise, But Nasdaq Struggles As Indexes Set For Tech-fueled Weekly Loss

 The Dow Jones Industrial Average added 82 points, or 0.4%, to 21,368, buoyed in part by a jump in shares of Nike Inc., which was on track for its best one-day percentage climb since September 2014 and added about 30 points to the blue-chip Dow.

-Meanwhile, the tech-heavy Nasdaq Composite Index was up 52 points, or less than 0.1%, to 6,147, but has been bouncing around, briefly going into negative territory, in early trade.
+Meanwhile, the tech-heavy Nasdaq Composite Index was up 9 points, or 0.2%, to 6,153, but has been bouncing around, briefly going into negative territory, in early trade.

 Continue Reading Below